Visa’s growing services business infused with new AI-powered products

 - Growing usage across global services portfolio – Visa’s largest 265 clients now use an average of 22 of Visa’s value-added services products

-Amman, Jordan: – Today, Visa (NYSE:V), a leader in digital payments, announced continued expansion of its global value-added services business with the addition of three new AI-powered risk and fraud prevention solutions.
-The new products, part of the end-to-end Visa Protect suite, are designed to reduce fraud across immediate account-to-account and card not present (CNP) payments, as well as transactions both on and off Visa’s network.
+Dubai, United Arab Emirates – Today, Visa (NYSE:V), a leader in digital payments, announced the continued expansion of its global value-added services business with the addition of three new AI-powered risk and fraud prevention solutions.
+The new products, part of the end-to-end Visa Protect suite, are designed to reduce fraud across immediate account-to-account and card-not-present (CNP) payments, as well as transactions both on and off Visa’s network.

 Security and fraud prevention are fundamental to Visa.
 Last year, Visa helped block $40 billion in fraudulent activity, nearly double from the year prior.
 Today’s announcement focuses on three Visa Protect solutions that are intended to address client needs and utilize the company’s deep expertise in AI: